Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Literature Review

 Micro-milling is a cost-effective pavement preservation technique widely adopted in highway maintenance and rehabilitation \citep{tsai2019evaluation}.
 This method involves removing a thin layer of existing asphalt pavement, typically as little as 3/8 inch (9.5 mm) or 1.5–2 cm for tunnel concrete pavement, using a cutting drum equipped with numerous small, tightly-spaced teeth \citep{gao2015milled}.
 The primary goals of micro-milling include improving skid resistance, restoring the road's profile, and removing surface distresses such as raveling or minor rutting before applying a new overlay.
 The micro-milled surface can be opened directly to traffic, giving contractors greater flexibility \citep{nittinger1977milling}.

 The effectiveness of micro-milling on surface texture and skid resistance is significantly influenced by operational factors.
 Sections milled with fine drums, typical of micro-milling, demonstrate enhanced skid resistance and macrotexture \citep{dave2025understanding}.
-Higher forward milling speeds also correlate positively with improved skid resistance and macrotexture, with recommended speeds ranging from 70 to 80 feet per minute \citep{gao2015milled}.
-While optimal cutting depths for texturing are typically between 0.25 and 0.5 inches (6 to 13 mm), the milling depth itself does not notably impact the long-term deterioration of skid resistance or macrotexture \citep{cho2024performance}.
-To ensure proper bonding with subsequent overlays, a clean milled surface, often achieved with power brooms and brief traffic exposure to clear dust, is essential \citep{dave2025understanding}.
+Higher forward milling speeds also correlate positively with improved skid resistance and macrotexture.
+The recommended speeds ranges from 70 to 80 feet per minute \citep{gao2015milled}.
+Optimal cutting depths for texturing are typically between 0.25 and 0.5 inches (6 to 13 mm).
+However, the milling depth itself does not notably impact the long-term deterioration of skid resistance or macrotexture \citep{cho2024performance}.

-Despite its benefits, micro-milling presents challenges, particularly in achieving uniform texture and depth, which can be affected by factors like original pavement distress, machine performance, and drum rotation rates \citep{hui2022quality}.
-Inconsistent milling can compromise bonding strength, leading to premature distresses such as peeling or shoving in the overlay \citep{hung2014effects}.
+Micro-milling faces challenges in achieving consistent texture and depth.
+Factors such as existing pavement distress, machine performance, and drum rotation rates can influence these outcomes \citep{hui2022quality}.
+Inconsistent milling can compromise bonding strength, leading to premature distress such as peeling or shoving in the overlay \citep{hung2014effects}.
 Micro-milling has demonstrated service lives ranging from about 12 months on seal coats to 10-12 years on hot-mix asphalt (HMA) sections \citep{khanal2023ultra}.